ULHPC/ulhpc-docs/docs/software/computational-chemistry/molecular-dynamics/gromacs.md

 ## Available versions of GROMACS in ULHPC
 To check available versions of GROMACS at ULHPC type `module spider gromacs`.
-Below it shows list of available versions of GROMACS in ULHPC.
+The following list shows the available versions  of GROMACS in ULHPC.
 ```bash
 bio/GROMACS/2016.3-intel-2017a-hybrid
 bio/GROMACS/2016.5-intel-2018a-hybrid